Triplets for Causation & Sequential Action Graphs

 Each node consists at least of two parts: (1) a header identifying an object, fact status or process (2) The formulation of the condition(s) underlying the occurrence of this specific fact, state, or process.
 These conditions must always be the result of measurements, observations, or both.

-The text in the several parts of the graph can be a prolog term or plain text.
+The plain text is converted into a Prolog compound term by the sDAG parser.
 The prolog terms have the advantage of being usable for queries, but it is ultimately the logical structure of the declarations that allows them to be transformed into a directed graph.
-When using plain text only sentence at a time per part That sentence must start with a capital letter and end with a point.
+When using plain text only sentence at a time per part That sentence must start with a capital letter and end with a point, the usual practice in western written languages.

 In the nodes of the graph, you'll find the definitions of the initial and final states, and the definition of the process is shown near the arrows.
 Below the definitions of the initial and final states, the conditions for reaching that state are listed.
 The principle of the "conditio sine qua non" is used here.